codam-coding-college/MLX42/README.md

     </div>
 </div>

-My own recreation of the MiniLibX library used by 42, using GLFW &amp; glad, running on OpenGL 3.3.
+My own recreation of the MiniLibX library used by 42, using GLFW &amp; glad, running on OpenGL.
 The goal of MLX42 is to replace the outdated and stale MiniLibX library.

 For information and documentation about MLX42 check the wiki.

+## NOTE: As of now NORME is being removed from MLX42 due it encouraging bad practices and making the code poorly maintainable.

 ## Differences to MiniLibX